Barbarosg1/PixelFactory/README.md

 Pixel Factory Project for Future Tellers 2018 http://www.digilogue.com/future-tellers-2018/?lang=en

+***IMPORTANT NOTE***
+As the project paints two different windows at the same time , used trick did **not work on MAC OS X version of Processing**.
+Please use Windows or Linux version 3.4.

 ===

 How you built the community directly effects its performance regardless of how efficient and talented of its individual members.
 In